 Our goal at Spaces is to provide a partnership with your Board of Directors and the homeowners in your community.
 Ultimately, we strive to protect and enhance the value of your investment.
-Often, our position and authority can be misunderstood.
+Our position and authority are often misunderstood.
 Associations are governed by their own set of documents called covenants and bylaws.
 The elected Board of Directors enforces these documents, and they work to represent the needs of the whole community.
 To better understand Spaces’ role in your community, take a look at the things we handle and the things we don’t handle:

 SPACES DOES NOT HANDLE

 When you purchase a property in an association, you become part of a joint interest development.
-All owners are required to share in the common expenses to maintain and operate your community’s common areas, equipment, and shared amenities.
+All owners must share in the everyday expenses to maintain and operate your community’s common areas, equipment, and shared amenities.

-Each year the Board of Directors for your community meets to discuss expenditures from the past years, fund the reserve or savings account, and take into consideration any planned projects for the coming year.
-Assessments are set by the Board of Directors and cover the business and finances of the Association.
+Each year, the Board of Directors for your community meets to discuss expenditures from the past years, fund the reserve or savings account, and take into consideration any planned projects for the coming year.
+The Board of Directors sets assessments and covers the Association’s business and finances.
 Each owner’s assessment amount is determined based on the percentage allocation of the projected annual expenses as set out in the governing documents.
-Board members are owners too, and as such, are obligated to pay assessments just like any owner.
-Board members are volunteers and do not profit from the business of the community.
+Board members are owners, too, and as such, are obligated to pay assessments just like any owner.
+Board members are volunteers and do not profit from the community’s business.

-Each community is managed by a set of governing documents referred to as articles of incorporation, bylaws, covenants, conditions and restrictions (CC&Rs), rules, and regulations.
+Each community is managed by governing documents called articles of incorporation, bylaws, covenants, conditions and restrictions (CC&Rs), rules, and regulations.
 Since each community has specific governing documents, the budget and finances are regulated in these documents.
-Assessments are due annually, semi-annually, quarterly, or monthly depending on the community’s documents.
+Depending on the community’s documents, assessments are due annually, semi-annually, quarterly, or monthly.

 Yes.
-Many homeowners still receive coupon books once a year at the expense of the association.
-Every year more and more of our communities elect to go “paperless” to save their association the added expense of these coupon books.
-Additionally, homeowners can go “paperless” themselves by signing up for eStatements instead of receiving a coupon book.
+Many homeowners still receive coupon books once a year at the association’s expense.
+Every year, more and more of our communities elect to go “paperless” to save their association the added cost of these coupon books.
+Additionally, homeowners can go “paperless” by signing up for eStatements instead of receiving a coupon book.

 Spaces offers easy and convenient payment options:

-When the Board of Directors determines the need for a capital expense that is above and beyond the normal budget for the community, a special assessment may be required.
-Special assessments can cover additional expenses such as unexpected property loss, deferred maintenance concerns, and additional community enhancements.
+When the Board of Directors determines the need for a capital expense that is above and beyond the average budget for the community, a special assessment may be required.
+Special assessments can cover additional costs such as unexpected property loss, deferred maintenance concerns, and additional community enhancements.

-Typically, if there is non-payment on an owner’s account, the covenants expect a late payment fee and interest to be assessed on the account.
-If the account continues to go unpaid, additional collection fees will also be applied to the owner’s account.
+If there is non-payment on an owner’s account, the covenants expect a late payment fee and interest to be assessed on the account.
+Additional collection fees will be applied to the owner’s account if the account continues to go unpaid.

-Should an owner’s account go unpaid, the owner may receive up to three separate letters mailed to the mailing address on file over the course of 90 days.
+Should an owner’s account go unpaid, the owner may receive up to three letters mailed to the mailing address on file over 90 days.
 The first letter is a Payment Reminder, then a Second Notice, and finally, an Intent to Lien is mailed to the addressee.
-Should an owner receive an Intent Lien Notice, they are given 15 days to make arrangements for payment.
-If no arrangements are made for payment, then the account will be turned over to the association’s collection attorney.
+Should owners receive an Intent Lien Notice, they are given 15 days to make payment arrangements.
+If no payment arrangements are made, the account will be turned over to the association’s collection attorney.